Orang Pendek Sightings, Evidence, and Theories

 In 2003 a small, human-like skull and several bones were discovered on the island of Flores in Indonesia.

-Dating as recently as 13,000 years ago, the partial skeleton some are calling "the hobbit" marks the most recent extinction of a human species, more recent than even Neanderthal.
+The partial skeleton some are calling "the hobbit" marks the most recent extinction of a human species, more recent than even Neanderthal.
 But who did it belong to?

 Some researchers argue it may be simply a dwarf form of Homo sapiens.